hdShang/arxiv-daily/docs/cs-CV/2025-08-29/papers/250900192v2-safe-llava-a-privacy-preserving-vision-language-dataset-and-benchmar.md

 ---
 layout: default
-title: Safe-LLaVA: A Privacy-Preserving Vision-Language Dataset and Benchmark for Biometric Safety
+title: "Safe-LLaVA: A Privacy-Preserving Vision-Language Dataset and Benchmark for Biometric Safety"
 ---

 # Safe-LLaVA: A Privacy-Preserving Vision-Language Dataset and Benchmark for Biometric Safety